Last Updated on 17 December, 2020 by Veronica

 Day 20.
 Stretch from Stratford-Upon-Avon to The Cotswolds

 We start the way to Stratford-Upon-Avon, but first, we stop in Warwick, for its famous castle, but we didn’t visit because the entrance was 25 pounds per person plus 6 pounds parking.
-Instead, we visited the village which is very nice.
+So instead, we visited the village, which is very nice.

 Stratford-upon-Avon is the town where Shakespeare was born, and here it’s all about him, the most important point being “The Birthplace,” Shakespeare’s birthplace.